sourcebots/website/content/blog/2018-04-23-noo-noo-from-collyers-college-wins-sourcebots-2018.md

 [CLY-robot-image]: /img/robots-2018/CLY.jpg
 [RGS-robot-image]: /img/robots-2018/RGS.jpg

-The final promised to be interesting as each of the robots had fairly different approaches. _Out of the Blue_, _Brenda_ and _Bodgenhurst_'s robot each attempted to capture tokens in their open front halves by driving up to tokens with their arms open, before closing them around the tokens.
+The final promised to be interesting as a variety of different approaches were taken by the participating robots. _Out of the Blue_, _Brenda_ and _Bodgenhurst_'s robot each attempted to capture tokens in their open front halves by driving up to tokens with their arms open, before closing them around the tokens.

 _Out of the Blue_ extended this strategy by first driving through the tokens in their own zone with their arms closed, which pushed some of the undesirable